GTAmodding/gta3script-specs/SPECIFICATION.md

                   {statement} ;
 ```

 A subscript file is a sequence of zero or more statements in a `MISSION_START` and `MISSION_END` block.
-More statements may follow.
+More statements can follow.

 **Constraints**